ShamsheerRahiman/browser-actor-supervisor/README.md

 # Browser Actor Supervisor

-A robust, concurrent web crawler designed to drive Playwright browsers with supervisor-like resilience.
+A concurrent web crawler designed to drive Playwright browsers with supervisor-like resilience.
 It employs an actor model to orchestrate domain-polite crawling while adapting to system resource availability.

 ## System Architecture